soundpress/RulesOfNYC/docs/c18/index.rst

       (iv) Failure to comply with the above regulations will result in a summons.

-   (3) Yearly permits for parking in contradiction to rules on City streets.
-Yearly permits are issued on dates determined by the Department of Transportation or any other agency authorized by the Department to non-profit organizations needing to park in contradiction to parking rules when the vehicle is essential to the performance of their organizational functions.
-These organizations generally are medical, blood, government and human service programs.
-Such permits shall be displayed so that they are visible through the windshield.
+   (3) Agency-Authorized permits for parking in contradiction to rules on City streets.
+Agency-Authorized permits are issued by the Department of Transportation or any other agency authorized by the Department.
+Permits may be issued to non-profit organizations for certain essential purposes such as medical services, blood delivery and human services programs and to governmental agencies and officials for governmental purposes.
+Permits may be issued when the vehicle is essential to the performance of organizational functions.
+Such permits shall be displayed in a place where it is visible through the vehicle's windshield only when a vehicle is parked in areas specified on the permit or electronically linked to the permit unless the permit is affixed to the vehicle by the department or an agency authorized by the department.

       (i) Parking permitted.
-Parking with yearly permits is permitted in areas specified on or programmed into the permit and may include some or all of the following:
+Parking with agency-authorized permits and the display of a permit in the windshield of a vehicle or, where applicable, a permit affixed to the vehicle by the department is permitted in areas specified on or electronically linked to the permit and may include some or all of the following:

          (A) Parking meters.

          (B) Truck loading and unloading zones.

-         (C) No Standing/Parking Except Authorized Vehicles or Authorized Vehicle Only, when the permit matches the signs, and
+         (C) No Standing/Parking Except Authorized Vehicles or Authorized Vehicle Only, when the organization or agency named on the permit is indicated on the signs, and

          (D) "No Parking" areas.

       (ii) Parking not permitted.
-Parking with yearly permits is not permitted at:
+Parking with and display of agency-authorized permits in the windshield of a vehicle or, where applicable, a permit affixed to the vehicle by the department or any agency authorized by the department is not permitted at:

          (A) "No Standing" areas.